CHILD CUSTODY LAWYERS

-What are parenting orders and how are they made?
+What is child custody and how are they made?

-A parenting order (sometimes referred to as child custody) is an order of a court issued pursuant to the Family Law Act 1975 (Cth).
-A parenting order may deal with, but is not limited to, one or more of the following:
+Child custody (sometimes referred to as parenting order ) is an order of a court issued pursuant to the Family Law Act 1975 (Cth).
+In Child Custody Law In Australia, a parenting order may deal with, but is not limited to, one or more of the following:

 - When or how a child may travel;